 To those of you who may be surprised to find the word “Finland” even mentioned in a blog about military history, let me assure you, I’m just as shocked myself.
-Finland isn’t well known for their military, as the young country is yet to celebrate it’s 100th birthday, and currently holds a population of just over 5 million.
+Finland isn’t well known for its military, as the young country celebrates it’s 100th birthday in 2017, and currently holds a population of just over 5 million.
 In, fact, Finland’s history mainly consists of being a part of larger powers such as the Kingdom of Sweden from the 12th century through 1809, and then Russia until it’s independence in 1917.

 The entire world assumed little Finland was done for, expecting the conflict to end in a matter of days.
 To put things into perspective, the population of the Soviet Union in 1940 is estimated to have been over 190 million, almost 50 times greater the population of Finland.

 In addition to being outnumbered, the Finns were under equipped, originally only having enough ammunition for 60 days of full-scale war.
 While the Russians mobilized over 5,000 tanks and 2,500 aircraft during the conflict, the Finnish Air Force and Tank Corps were basically nonexistent.